voorhoede/npm-style-guide/README.md

 ### Why?

-Specifying engine versions on your `package.json` module, warns the user if he is not using a supported version.
+Specifying engine versions for your module, warns the user if he is not using a supported version.
 This is specially important for ensuring npm@3 flat tree dependency on Windows, or ES2015 features that your tasks require on node.

 ### How?

+In `package.json`:
 ```javascript
 "engines" : {
   "node" : "5.10.0",